MicrosoftDocs/architecture-center/docs/guide/multitenant/service/azure-ad-b2c.md

 Additionally, there are several service limits that you must keep in mind.
 Azure subscriptions enable you to deploy a [limited number](/azure/active-directory-b2c/service-limits?pivots=b2c-user-flow#azure-ad-b2c-configuration-limits) of Azure AD B2C tenants.
 If you need to deploy more than the limit allows, you need to consider an appropriate [subscription design pattern](../approaches/resource-organization.yml#bin-packing) to allow you to balance your Azure AD B2C tenants across multiple subscriptions.
 There are other [Azure AD limits](/azure/active-directory/enterprise-users/directory-service-limits-restrictions) that apply as well, such as how many directories a single user can create and how many directories they can belong to.

 > [!WARNING]
-> Because of the complexity involved in this approach, we highly recommend customers consider the other isolation models first.
-This option is included in this article for the sake of completeness, but it is not the right approach for most use cases.
+> Because of the complexity involved in this approach, we strongly recommend that you consider the other isolation models first.
+This option is included in this article for the sake of completeness, but it's not the right approach for most use cases.
 >
-> A common misconception is to assume that, because you use the [Deployment Stamps pattern](../../../patterns/deployment-stamp.yml), you need to include identity within each stamp.
+> A common misconception is to assume that, because you use the [Deployment Stamps pattern](../../../patterns/deployment-stamp.yml), you need to include identity services within each stamp.
 This is not necessarily true, and often another isolation model can be used instead.
 Please proceed with a high level of diligence and clear business justification if you use this isolation model, as the deployment & maintenance overhead is *significant*.

 You should only consider provisioning an Azure AD B2C tenant for every application tenant if the following statements apply to your scenario: